apache/fury/java/fory-format/README.md

 - Allow skip padding by generate Row using aot to put offsets in generated code.
 - Support adding fields without breaking compatibility.

-The initial fury java row data structure implementation is modified from spark unsafe row/writer.
+The initial fory java row data structure implementation is modified from spark unsafe row/writer.

 See `Encoders.bean` Javadoc for a list built-in supported types.

 It is possible to register custom type handling and collection factories for the row format - see Encoders.registerCustomCodec and Encoders.registerCustomCollectionFactory.
-For an interface, Fury can synthesize a simple value implementation, such as the UuidType below.
+For an interface, Fory can synthesize a simple value implementation, such as the UuidType below.

 A short example: